danieldantasdev/DesignPatternsInUse/README.md

 **Usage**: Define the skeleton of an algorithm in operation, deferring some steps to subclasses and implementing a base class for unit testing with customizable setup and teardown steps.

 **Real-world example**: Let’s say we have a factory where every car (subclasses like Sedan, SUV, and Truck) follows the same basic steps: weld the frame, add the engine, install electrical components, and paint.
 This is the overall structure defined by the template method.
 However, each car type has specific variations: Sedans have smaller frames and engines, SUVs have higher clearance and different interiors, and trucks have reinforced frames and more significant engines.

-The template method ensures a smooth, organized process, allowing each car type to have unique characteristics through specific implementations within the overall flow.
+**The remark about usage**: It can lead to overly complex hierarchies when multiple algorithm variations are required.

 **UML diagram of Template Method pattern:**